czz592/CT421-Assignment/Assignment_2/Report.md

 - else both change to random

 Else, the aggressive node will tell the passive node to either change to an available colour, or a random colour, depending on whether or not their lists of available colours are empty or not.

+To test the approach, we decided to stick with the 40 node, 6 degree, small-world graph.
+The numbers are of arbitrary choice.
+Below will compare the different percentages of aggressive nodes.
+Please note that the percentage of aggressive nodes are approximated, as the random function is used.

+## 50% Aggressive

+## 30% Aggressive

+## 70% Aggressive

+# Conclusion & Discussion